Skip to main content

 Where We're Going

-My vision is for EventCatalog to become the documentation tool for software architecture - not just event-driven systems, but all of it.
+My vision is for EventCatalog to become the open source documentation tool for software architecture.

-Architecture documentation doesn't have to be boring.
-With the right tools, the right vision, and the right community, we can make this better for everyone.
+Architecture documentation should be living, useful, and trusted.
+With the right model, the right tools, and the right community, we can make it better for everyone.

 Our Values